Job profile

 You may be requested to show relevant work experience instead of qualifications as they will be more interested in your skill set.

 Previous employment in any customer-facing roles, such as sales, will show you have transferable skills.
 Roles, where you are able to demonstrate you have good teamwork and communication skills, will be important.
-A role within catering, hotels, travel and tourism will show you have industry knowledge.

 Employers